golokios/Breaking-idle/README.md

     clickLimit: 1,
     }
 ## Change log:
+### *V. 0.20 Alpha: Content Patch*
+-- Added 3 new Meth upgrades
+-- Added 3 new Meth --> Money upgrades
+-- Added one time Upgrades on the right of the screen -- Tweaked some more numbers (still needs alot of testing) -- Bugfixing
+-- Removed the "meth clicker" aspect of the game

 ### *V. 0.11 Alpha: Small fixes and tweaks*
 -- Changed the pricing a bit
 -- Fixed a few things in the background